CRIMINAL DEFENSE ATTORNEY

 Punishments and Consequences of Criminal Sexual Conduct in Michigan

-Punishments and Consequences for CSM in Michigan are serious and life changing.
-1st degree CSM technically has a 25 year minimum prison sentence.
+Punishments and Consequences for CSC in Michigan are serious and life-changing.
+1st degree CSC technically has a 25 year minimum prison sentence.
 This is because if you are tried as an adult then the charge is a life prison sentence, if you are tried as a minor then the charge carries a minimum of 25 years.
-2nd and 3rd degree CSM has a maximum 15 year prison sentence.
-4th degree CSM can carry 2 years in prison, this is the highest possible charge for a misdemeanor.
-All degrees of CSM in Michigan carry mandatory registration in the state’s sex offender registry.
+2nd and 3rd-degree CSC has a maximum 15 year prison sentence.
+4th degree CSC can carry 2 years in prison, this is the highest possible charge for a misdemeanor.
+All degrees of CSC in Michigan carry mandatory registration in the state’s sex offender registry.
 These charges carry additional consequences, including job opportunities, financial aid and more.

 Call an Attorney who can defend YOU